gfontenot/talks/map/Map.md

 ## `Array.map` ##

-^ `map` is most commonly associated with `Array`s because of usage in languages like Ruby.
+^ `map` is most commonly associated with `Array`s because of usage in languages like Ruby, which makes it a pretty good starting point for us.

 ---